hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

     first use 76543210P76543210P

-* look at the example usage specified further down wrt --overlaytimedivs arg for how to use it.
+* look at the example usage specified further down wrt --overlaytimedivs arg for more examples.

   * ex: for midi use --overlaytimedivs 1/31250:S01234567sS01234567sS01234567s

-If i2c/spi/etal bus being monitored uses hardware for generating the bus signals, then clock line will normally trigger at uniform interval wrt a single transaction of byte(s), and the above simple yet flexible logic can be used to help decode the same.
-However if the clock and data lines are implemented using software emulation over gpio lines or so, then technically the bus standard does allow for variations in clocking period even within a single transaction, but the above mentioned simple logic (virtual time divs + markers) based decoding currently implemented by this program wont be able to handle such variations, if it goes beyond a small fraction.
+If i2c/spi/etal bus being monitored uses hardware for generating the bus signals, then the bus (clock and data lines) will operate with a uniform time period/interval wrt a single transaction of byte(s), and the above mentioned guided decoding of digital bus will be able to decode the bus data.
+However if the clock and data lines are implemented using software emulation over gpio lines or so, then technically the bus standard does allow for variations in clocking period even within a single transaction, and depending on how the software logic is implemented the clock period may or may not be uniform over the duration of a single transaction of byte(s).
+Then the above mentioned guided decoding logic (virtual clock time divs + hint markers) currently implemented by this program wont be able to handle such variations in timing, if it goes beyond a small fraction.

+Some Synchronous buses especially the parallel ones, may use wait state insertion to allow for stretching of the bus transaction cycle.
+So one may have to insert extra(one or more) p or 0 or 7 or so to account for same.

 Usage